What Is the Difference Between a Month-To-Month Lease and a Fixed-Term Lease?

 - Loss of their pre-paid last month's rent

 - Liability for any remaining rent under the lease agreement

 - Reputational harm, like a bad rental reference

 State law may limit the tenant's liability if they break a lease agreement.
 The landlord or property manager must often attempt to find a new tenant before demanding any remaining rent.

 Benefits of Fixed-Term Leases

-- Change the terms of the lease
+- No arbitrary change to the terms of the lease

-- Raise rent
+- No arbitrary rent increases

 Month-to-month agreements may allow for more flexibility, but a fixed-term lease is the best option for tenants with no plans to move for at least a year.